Python-Test-Engineer/django-jpn/NOTES.md

 Then, we would use day to day Python design patterns to handle the responses we get back from the AI Agent and move on to the next step.

-This is the main focus of the talk - demystify and simplify - and not to focus on an actual real workd application.
+This is the main focus of the talk - demystify and simplify - and not to focus on an actual real world application.

 With that in mind, we don't need to fully grasp the code this time around.
 It is more about see the high level view and once can dig deeper into the code offline.

+We will use Notebooks to explore AI Agents and then we will see an implementation of an AI Agent in Django, using the same code.
+It is the same code that produces the same output for us to use in our Django App.
+There is not extra 'wiring' involved.

 ## 180 degrees